• REVERSE MORTGAGE INFO

 Market Swings Can Be Offset by the HECM

-Rather than obtaining your reverse mortgage out of sheer need or waiting till you are older, some financial planners suggest taking it out earlier to avoid future financial difficulties.
-Additionally, taking out the HECM sooner than later maximizes the growth of the HECM line of credit for those with significant equity.
-After a 5 to 10 year growth rate on your line of credit, the amount available in the line would be larger, therefore, the line of credit is a great option for those not needing the money right away.
+Rather than obtaining your reverse mortgage out of sheer need or waiting till you are older, some homeowners take it out earlier to avoid future financial difficulties.
+Additionally, taking out the HECM sooner than later maximizes the growth of the HECM line of credit for those with a significant line of credit at the outset.
+After a considerable time, the amount available in the line would be larger, therefore, the line of credit is a great option for those not needing the money right away.

 Your Retirement Income Plan - Line of Credit